How to create test fits with HyparSpace

 You can accurately trace a DXF and use that as the basis for your layout.

-Drag and drop a DXF file onto the Hypar window, then proceed to Step 1 of the tutorial — when you draw your floor and core, the geometry will snap to the provided DXF.
+When you draw your floor and core, the geometry will snap to the provided DXF.

 Starting from Revit